What Is Compression Wear?

 The answer is: It depends on how you define “work.”

 As we can see, there are two primary industries that promote the use of compression wear; medical and sportswear.
 The medical (e.g. wound recovery, veins, circulation, etc.) benefits are well established.
 On the other hand—and more the focus of this article—the evidence showing benefits to overall performance appears to be a bit murkier.

-With this in mind, there is strong evidence supporting the ability of compression wear to reduce the buildup of lactic acid in your muscles, and to aid in post-exercise recovery.
-However, the evidence for any sports-related benefits beyond this are far from scientific fact.
+With this in mind, there is strong evidence supporting the ability of compression wear to reduce the buildup of lactic acid in your muscles and to aid in post-exercise recovery.
+However, the evidence for any sports-related benefits beyond this is far from scientific fact.
 So if you think donning some compression wear will make you the next Michael Jordan, you may want to reconsider.
 But it might help you recover afterward, so why not give it a try!